From COVID-19 policies to social unrest to election campaigns, Americans remain sharply divided on a number of issues.

 Freedom of Speech in the Workplace

+Is there a right to freedom of speech at work?
 In most circumstances, employers may establish policies restricting political activity by employees, both on and off the job.
 Examples might include rules against harassment, threats, or bullying co-workers over differing political views.
 Employers may also restrict social media posts and other off-duty activities which would be harmful to the company.

 The First Amendment to the U.S. Constitution states that “Congress shall make no law…abridging the freedom of speech.”
 In other words, the Constitution protects freedom of expression from encroachment by the government.
 It does not prohibit private employers from regulating speech by employees in the workplace.
 Federal law does not prohibit discrimination based on political party membership or beliefs.